 Green Teamers Transform Community … and Themselves

-The Green Team program hires local teenagers enrolled in the Yonkers Public School system for summer environmental jobs – for many, their first real job.
+The Green Team program hires local teenagers enrolled in the Yonkers Public School system for environmental jobs – for many, their first real job.
 The program focuses on leadership, group dynamics, and a variety of conservation and construction skills.
 This hard work is tempered with amazing adventures, like hiking, camping, and swimming.

 Working alongside National Park Service and US Fish & Wildlife Service rangers, this program opens participants up to a variety of career opportunities.
 For some, it is the launching pad for a career in conservation.

 Applications for SUMMER 2020 are CLOSED.

 Youth typically work 30 hours a week from the first week of July to the third week of August.
 Opportunities for continued work in the spring, fall, and winter are also available.
 For more information please contact us.